Find flights

 LowFare and LowFare+

-LowFare+ includes a traveller’s seat, an underseat bag and an overhead cabin bag measuring 55x40x23cm – but the total weight of these two items mustn’t go over 10kg, which can be a little tricky even for the most elite packers amongst us.
-Luckily, this fare comes with 23kg of checked baggage allowance too.
+LowFare+ includes seat reservation, an underseat bag and an overhead cabin bag measuring 55x23x40cm.
+The total weight of these two items mustn’t go over 10kg, which can be tricky even for the most elite packers amongst us.
+Luckily, this fare comes with one 23kg checked bag too.

 Flex fares